Are you sure you want to remove this item from your Recipe Box?

 If Thanksgiving is the Super Bowl of food holidays, we like to think of pie as the starting quarterback.
-It’s just not Thanksgiving if it doesn’t end with something sweet in a crust.
-Here are 50 of our favorite Thanksgiving pie recipes—from tried-and-true classics to new ideas that might just become tradition in your family.
+It’s just not Thanksgiving if it doesn’t end with something sweet in a crust, like pumpkin pie in cinnamon roll pie crust, a puff pastry apple galette or a blood orange tart with toasted meringue.
+Here are 60 of our favorite Thanksgiving pie recipes—from tried-and-true classics to new ideas that just might become your next family tradition.

 It’s almost too pretty to eat.
 (We said almost, didn’t we?)

 A godsend when your oven is in holiday overdrive.

 The crust is made of crushed kettle chips for a treat that’s as easy to make as it is to eat.

 No one ever said pie had to be round.
 (Plus, you won't have to fuss with crimping the crust.)

 Save this one for a rainy day.
 It’s definitely a project, but the results are delish.

 Want a dessert that looks impressive but is ready in under an hour?

 Nothing is stopping us from making this warming seasonal dessert.